eclipse/elk/docs/content/documentation/algorithmdevelopers/metadatalanguage.md

 Follow these steps to add a metadata file to your layout algorithm project:

 1. Right-click your project's base package (which should have the same name as your plug-in project), and click _New - File_.
+Note that the base package cannot be empty (of course, you would never use the default empty package anyway since that's bad style now, would you...).
 1. Give your file a sensible name (which is usually the name of your algorithm), and add the file extension `.melk`.
 Click _Finish_.
 1. If Eclipse asks you whether you want to add the _Xtext nature_ to your project, click _Yes_.
 1. The ELK SDK needs some basic information in your file to generate your